akhand227/credit-default-prediction/README.md

  - ROC curve
  - Area under the curve (AUC)

-At 80% accuracy we consider our model as successful.
+At or above 80% accuracy we consider our model as successful.
 For evaluation check: credit-card-default-payment-prediction.ipynb

 ### Data Features